Rapier (missile): Rapier

-Operation
+Variants

 The original Rapier took the form of a two-wheeled launcher carrying four missiles, an optical tracker unit, a generator, and a trailer of reserve missiles.
 The launcher consists of a vertical cylindrical unit carrying two missiles on each side, the surveillance radar dish and "Identification Friend or Foe" (IFF) system under a radome on top, the guidance computer and radar electronics at the bottom, and a prominent parabolic antenna for sending guidance commands to the missiles on the front.

-The search radar was of the pulsed Doppler type with a range of about 15 km.
-The aerial, located at the top of the launcher, rotated about once a second, looking for moving targets through their doppler shift.
-When one was located, a lamp would light up on the Selector Engagement Zone (SEZ), a box containing 32 orange lamps arranged in a circle about the size of an automobile steering wheel.
-The radar operator could also use switches to blank out returns from other directions, providing jamming resistance.
+The search radar, of the pulsed Doppler type, has a range of about 15 km.
+The aerial, located at the top of the launcher, rotates about once a second, looking for moving targets through their Doppler shift.
+Upon detecting a target, a lamp lights up on the Selector Engagement Zone (SEZ) — a box containing 32 orange lamps arranged in a circle about the size of an automobile steering wheel.
+The radar operator can use switches to blank out returns from other directions, providing jamming resistance.

-The optical tracker unit was made up of a stationary lower section and a rotating upper section.
-The lower section housed the operator controls, while the upper section housed the tracking optics.
+The optical tracker unit comprises a stationary lower section housing the operator controls and a rotating upper section containing the tracking optics.
 The operator's optical system is a modified telescope containing a Dove prism to prevent the image 'toppling' as the optics rotate in azimuth.
-Using this system means that, unlike a periscope, the operator does not have to move in order to track the target.
+Using this system means that, unlike a periscope, the operator does not have to move to track the target.
 The upper section also contains a separate missile tracking system that follows the operator's optics, based on a television camera optimized for the IR band.

-Upon detection of a target, the optical tracking system is slewed to target azimuth fed to it from the SEZ and the operator then searches for the target in elevation.
+Upon detection of a target, the optical tracking system is slewed to target the azimuth supplied by the SEZ; the operator then searches for the target in elevation.
 The operator's field of view is selected based on the target's range: "wide" at about 20 degrees or "track" at about 4.8 degrees.
 When the target is found, the operator switches to "track" and uses a joystick to keep the target centred in the telescope.
-Once a steady track is established the missile is fired.
+Once a steady track is established, the missile is fired.
 The TV camera on the tracker is tuned to track four flares on the missile's tail.
-Like the operator's telescope, the TV system has two views, one about 11 degrees wide for the initial "capture", and another at 0.55 degrees for midcourse tracking.
+Like the operator's telescope, the TV system has two views: about 11 degrees wide for the initial "capture", and 0.55 degrees for mid-course tracking.